 This scale defines workaholism as an uncontrollable need to work incessantly.
 It uses a five-point response format to score, ranging from 1 (never) to 5 (always).
 A higher score suggests a greater risk of work addiction.

-To better understand if you might be a workaholic, consider these questions derived from the BWAS:
+To better understand if you might be addicted to work, consider these questions derived from the BWAS:

 - Late Hours at Work: Do you often find yourself staying late at work, beyond your scheduled hours?